willstepp/writings/fetus/fetus.notes.md

 name or where he's from.
 He can't event remember long he has been walking.
 He discovers a strange fetus floating in a milky pond.
 In the surrounding forest there are creatures who want to harm the fetus and he protects it from them.

+An enormous sun that overtakes the sky and burns away the leaves.